BashfulBandit/docker-django/README.md

 ## Building a Django website

-This image has the base Django project created by running
+This image has my base Django project created by running:
 ```console
 django-admin startproject \
 	--template https://github.com/BashfulBandit/django-project-template/archive/master.zip \
 	website
 ```
-with a few added configuration in the settings.py based on some environment variables.
 See the list of Environment Variables below.
-Since it has a specific settings.py file, it is recommended to use `docker cp some-django:/website .` to retrieve the Django files from the image to develop with by mounting a host directory to your Docker container.
+Since it has a specific settings.py file, it is recommended to use `docker cp some-django:/home/django/website .` to retrieve the Django files from the image to develop with by mounting a host directory to your Docker container.

-Once you have a copy of the Docker container /website directory on your host, you can begin using the image with more complex configuration, but the basic would:
+Once you have a copy of the Docker container /home/django/website directory on your host, you can begin using the image with more complex configuration, but the basic would:

 ```console